 The new government of Viktor Orbán, after having declared a state of emergency in the country, announced end of May a series of measures to help improve the state’s finances.
 It includes a tax on surplus profits during the next two years that will apply to large companies like banks, insurance, energy and pharmaceutical companies, retail chains and airlines.

-This tax for "extra-profit" is expected to bring 800 billion forints ($2 billion) a year, including 30 billion forints from airlines.
+This tax for “extra profit” is expected to bring 800 billion forints ($2 billion) a year, including 30 billion forints from airlines.

 But the chief executive of Ryanair, known for his offensive comments, “cannot understand his argument that an excess-profit special tax should be imposed on the aviation industry when we suffered record losses last year due to Covid,” and are suffering from the invasion of Ukraine.

 Ryanair Holdings on May 16, reported a loss of 355 million euros for 2021 ($348 million).
-The Irish company is the among the largest airlines operating in Hungary along with Wizz Air, a low-cost Hungarian airline company, which reported a loss close to 650 million euros ($676 million) a year.
-Wizz Air's chief executive also considered such tax made no sense and that it may increase its prices.
+The Irish company is among the largest airlines operating in Hungary along with Wizz Air, a low-cost Hungarian airline company, which reported a loss of close to 650 million euros ($676 million) a year.
+Wizz Air’s chief executive also considered such a tax made no sense and that it may increase its prices.

-He also said the company would send Mr Nagy the booklet Economics for Dummies.
+He also said the company would send Mr. Nagy the booklet Economics for Dummies.

-With the new tax starting July 1, Hungary will charge 3,900 forints ($10) for each air traveler departing from Hungary to an European Union member state, Albania, Andorra, Bosnia and Herzegovina, North Macedonia, Iceland, Kosovo, Liechtenstein, Moldova, Monaco, Montenegro, Great Britain, Norway, San Marino, Switzerland, Serbia or Ukraine.
-Flights leaving to other countries would be charged 9,750 forints ($25), according to Telex.
+With the new tax starting July 1, Hungary will charge 3,900 forints ($10) for each air traveler departing from Hungary to a European Union member state, Albania, Andorra, Bosnia and Herzegovina, North Macedonia, Iceland, Kosovo, Liechtenstein, Moldova, Monaco, Montenegro, Great Britain, Norway, San Marino, Switzerland, Serbia or Ukraine.
+Flights leaving for other countries would be charged 9,750 forints ($25), according to Telex.
 People in transit are not subject to the tax.